IQSS/dataverse-client-r/cran-comments.md

 Description
 -----------------------------------------------

-This version fixes an outdated token error reported on March 2023.
-No other changes were made.
+This version removes remote resources from vignette per CRAN policy, and makes several other usability improvements.

 Shiro Kuriwaki